Cloud303/wafr-remediations/cloudformation/ec2/alb-waf.md

 2. Provide values for the required parameters
 3. Create the stack

+The template will create the ALB and associated resources based on the provided configuration.

+## Outputs

-The ALB DNS name will be provided in the stack outputs.
+- `ALBdnsName` - DNS name of the created ALB

 ## Version

-alb-waf-0.4
+Current template version: alb-waf-0.4